ClementTsang/bottom/README.md

 cargo install bottom
 ```

-Alternatively, if you can use `cargo install` using the repo as the source.
+Alternatively, you can use `cargo install` using the repo as the source.

 ```bash
 # You might need to update the stable version of Rust first.